Messi scores first Ligue 1 goal as 10-man PSG beat Nantes

 With Gianluigi Donnarumma ill, third-choice Sergio Rico came on for his first appearance of the season at Neymar's expense, almost immediately making a brilliant reflex stop from point-blank range.

-Rico again reacted sharply to repel a header from Kolo Muani, but the Nantes striker was quickest to the rebound and back-heeled over the line -- with goal-line technology confirming it had crossed before Rico parried clear.
+Rico again reacted sharply to repel a header from Kolo Muani, but the Nantes striker was quickest to the rebound and back-heeled over the line -- with goal-line technology confirming the ball had crossed before Rico parried clear.

 PSG regained the lead through a huge stroke of luck as Appiah's attempt to cut out a pass from Messi looped over a stranded Lafont from 20 metres.